Chintamani, Karnataka: Before 19th Century

 CHINTOMNIPETT in British accent could have been CHINTAMANIPETE (ಚಿಂತಾಮಣಿ ಪೇಟೆ), in local Indian accent.

 However, as per the known history, the Maratha Chieftain Chintamani Rao was last in line to rule the locality of Chintamani.
-It's said that the Town has been named after the Chieftain.
+It is said that the Town has been named after the Chieftain.
 Apart from this nothing much is known either about this person or his achievements.